loveencounterflow/intertype/README.md

 `negative1` since it is not numeric, so the entire clause fails.
 We can again short-circuit, but *only up to the next or-clause*, symbolized by ▼▼.
-The next term is `optional`; since all values (including `null` and `undefined`) satisfy this constraint, we go to the next term, `empty`; since `'meep'.length` is `4`, this term fails, so we have to ▼ advance to the end of the current clause where we encounter the end of the hedgerow, so we can return `false`:
+The next term is `optional`; since all values (including `null` and `undefined`) satisfy this constraint, we go to the next term, `empty`; since `'meep'.length` is `4`, this term fails, so we have to ▼▼ advance to the end of the current clause which coincides with the end of the hedgerow, meaning we can return `false`:

 | FALSE     | isa       | TRUE      |
 | ------:   | :-------: | :-----    |